-- Pedestrian Fatalities: In 2022, there were 345 pedestrians fatally injured in traffic crashes, a 12% increase from the 307 pedestrian fatalities in 2021.
-In 2022, two-thirds of pedestrian fatalities (67%) and nearly half (48%) of pedestrian injuries occurred on roadways with posted speed limits at or above 45 mph. - Motorcyclist Fatalities: In 2022, there were 1,797 fatalities that occurred in motor vehicle traffic crashes on Georgia roadways.
-The 221 motorcyclist fatalities that occurred in 2022 represented 12% of all traffic fatalities and is the highest number of motorcyclist fatalities experienced in the past decade. - Between 2021 and 2022, motorcycle registrations increased by 3% (from 212,788 to 214,760), and motorcyclist fatalities increased by 13% (from 196 to 221).
-As a result, the rate of motorcycle fatalities increased by 12%, from 92.1 to 102.9 motorcycle fatalities per 100,000 motorcycle registrations. - Bicyclist Fatalities: There was an average of 25 bicyclist fatalities in traffic crashes each year between 2018-2022.
-In 2022, there were 29 bicyclist fatalities on Georgia roadways, an increase from the 15 bicyclist fatalities in 2021.
-The bicyclist crash rate is highest in urban counties outside of the Atlanta region.
-Fifty-five percent of bicyclist crashes occur at intersections. - Older Drivers: Fatal crashes involving drivers aged 65+ decreased by 11% (from 341 drivers in 2021 to 305 in 2022), and the rate of drivers 65+ years involved in fatal crashes per 100,000 population decreased by 13%.
-The number and rate of drivers in the 55-to-64 age group involved in fatal crashes decreased by 12%.
-Across the decade, drivers 65+ years represented approximately 13% of all drivers involved in fatal crashes. - Young Drivers: In 2022, the number of young drivers (ages 15-to-20 years) involved in fatal crashes decreased by 12% (from 218 drivers in 2021 to 192 drivers in 2022).
-During this same period, the rate of young drivers involved in fatal crashes per 100,000 population decreased by 13% (from 24.0 to 20.9).
-Young drivers represented 7.6% of all drivers involved in fatal crashes in 2022-2.1% were 15-to-17 years of age, and 5.5% were 18-to-20 years of age.
+- Pedestrian Fatalities: In 2023, there were 310 pedestrians fatally injured in traffic crashes, a 10% decrease from the 345 pedestrian fatalities in 2022.
+In 2023, nearly three-quarters of pedestrian fatalities (72%) and nearly half (47%) of pedestrian injuries occurred on roadways with posted speed limits at or above 45 mph.
+Additionally, the number of pedestrian fatalities that occur in dark lighting conditions has more than doubled in the past decade (from 123 to 251). - Motorcyclist Fatalities: In 2023, there were 196 motorcyclist fatalities that resulted from motor vehicle traffic crashes on Georgia roadways.
+Motorcycles consistently represent less than 1% of all registered vehicles and are involved in 1% of all motor vehicle crashes in Georgia.
+Motorcycle operators accounted for 6% of all licensed drivers but 12% of all driver fatalities.
+Motorcyclists are more vulnerable to severe injuries when they are involved in traffic-related crashes.
+Among persons fatally or seriously injured in a multi-vehicle motorcycle crash, 97% were riding on a motorcycle and 3% were occupants of other vehicles or non-motorists. - Bicyclist Fatalities: There was an average of 24 bicyclist fatalities in traffic crashes each year between 2019 and 2023.
+In 2023, there were 23 bicyclist fatalities on Georgia roadways, a decrease from 29 bicyclist fatalities in 2022.
+The bicyclist crash rate is highest in urban counties outside the Atlanta region.
+Sixty percent of bicyclist crashes occur at intersections. - Older Drivers: Fatal crashes involving drivers aged 65+ decreased by 1.4% (from 288 drivers in 2022 to 284 in 2023), and the rate of drivers 65+ years involved in fatal crashes per 100,000 population decreased by 3.8% (from 18.6 in 2022 to 17.9 in 2023).
+Over the decade, drivers 65+ years represented approximately 13% of all drivers involved in fatal crashes. - Young Drivers: In 2023, the number of young drivers (ages 15 to 20 years) involved in fatal crashes decreased by 8% (from 191 drivers in 2022 to 176 drivers in 2023).
+During this same period, the rate of young drivers involved in fatal crashes per 100,000 population decreased by 10% (from 20.8 in 2022 to 18.8 in 2023).
+Young drivers represented 7.8% of all drivers involved in fatal crashes in 2023-2.3% were 15-to-17-year-olds, and 5.5% were 18-to-20-year-olds.